 - The transparency, clarity, comprehensiveness of financial reporting disclosure requirements and the overall quality of financial reporting by Listed Entities.

 The division inquires and resolves complaints of investors as well as processing and approving off – the – Floor transfers of Securities.
-It is also responsible for approving the issuance of unlisted securities of Listed Entities under Section 29A of the SEC Act and considers/where appropriate recommends applications received under Section 28A of the SEC Act where Shares were allotted within a period of 12 months prior to obtaining a listing on the Stock Exchange.
+It is also responsible for approving the issuance of unlisted securities of Listed Entities under Section 81 of the SEC Act and considers applications received under Section 80 of the SEC Act.
 The responsibilities of the Division include receiving and collating input on policy issues including the undertaking of comparative surveys in order to ascertain the present status, including gaps, in the Capital Market based on such input.
 The Unit is also responsible for the analysis, formulation and recommendation of policies, monitoring of policy implementations and providing necessary assistance to other divisions in decision making.
 This also includes information relating to regional and international trends and developments as well.
 Further, Corporate Affairs Division provides recommendations to the Commission on Deferment of Suspension Applications received as per Enforcement Rules of CSE.
-Division also shares observations with the CSE relating to draft Prospectuses for Debentures, Initial Public Offerings and Rights Issue Circulars, however above is excluding observations on introductory documents.
+Division also shares observations with the CSE relating to draft Prospectuses for Debentures, Initial Public Offerings and Rights Issue Circulars, including observations on introductory documents.

 External Relations and Capital Market Education